Fruity Stereo Shaper

 The diagram left shows two tracks, a center panned (Mono) and a 'Stereo' track with 'Left-side'

-and 'Right-side' hard panned L and R. These two tracks are mix into a single stereo track.
+and 'Right-side' hard panned L and R. These two tracks are mixed into a single stereo track.

-Mono - The word 'Mono' is panned dead center.
-This means both Left and Right speakers reproduce the same word 'Mono' at the same volume.
+Center - The word 'Center' is panned dead center.
+This means both Left and Right speakers repeat the same word 'Center', at the same volume.
 This also sounds 'mono' and so panned to the middle.

-Combined - When the two tracks are mixed (+) the Left channel will now say 'Left side' & 'Mono' while the Right channel will say 'Right side' & 'Mono'.
+Combined - When the two tracks are mixed (+) the Left channel will now say 'Left side' & 'Center' while the Right channel will say 'Right side' & 'Center'.
 Consequently, the words 'Left side' and 'Right side'

-appear to come from the extreme Left and Right sides of the mix while the word 'Mono' appears to come from the Center of the stereo field, the resulting mix will cover the full stereo spread (Left, Right & Center).
+appear to come from the extreme Left and Right sides of the mix while the word 'Center' appears to come from the Center of the stereo field.
+The resulting mix will cover the full stereo spread (Left, Right & Center).